apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### JDBC

-If you wish to directly and separately retrieve attributes from a JDBC source, the following settings are then relevant:
+Retrieve attributes from a JDBC source.
+Database settings for this feature are available [here](Configuration-Properties-Common.html#database-settings) under the configuration key `cas.authn.attributeRepository.jdbc[0]`.

 ```properties